gracejidael/Company_Bankrupcy_Analysis/README.md

 Identify which financial indicators are driving the predictions and see how they connect to the outcomes.
 Summarize and Recommend:
 Highlight the key takeaways and recommend the best model for practical use.

-Why It’s Important
-This analysis helps us answer questions like:
+Why It’s Important: This analysis helps us answer questions like:

 What are the warning signs of financial trouble for a company?
 How can we better assess the financial health of companies?